Pike Fishing in Switzerland, pike on a fly

 Not that I was tired of beautiful brown trout on a fly…… but it is certainly enjoyable to cast a heavier rod with larger flies and get rewarded with a fight that rocks when pike fishing in Switzerland.

-I was not totally clueless… after having done a lot of pike on a fly fishing up in Sweden (yes Sweden- not Switzerland !)
+Fortunately I was not clueless… after having done a lot of pike on a fly fishing up in Sweden (yes Sweden- not Switzerland !)
 I decided to give it a go on the lakes I live right next to- the Lake of Thun and the Lake of Brienz.
 I contacted a buddy of mine- an experienced pike fisherman himself who does only trolling for the very large beasts.
 He took me out and I could tell by the look on his face what he was thinking….: “What a foolish way to fish for pike, fat chance we’ll see any fish today.”
 Well, it wasn’t long before I was into the first pike and to top it off I landed even a second pike on that very first day.
 My buddy was speechless- and soon after I had to teach him how to cast those heavy flies……

 I decided to do a bit more scouting a few days after- so I rented a little row boat and off I went.
 The results were still great- in fact I got a real thrill out of it !!!
-I landed several nice pike from 50cm to 80cm in the first 3 days- and so I was totally hooked to pike fishing in Switzerland !!!
+I landed several nice pike from 50cm to 80cm in the first 3 days- so I was totally hooked to pike fishing in Switzerland !!!

-Swiss Pike: (Esox Lucius)
+Swiss northern Pike: (Esox Lucius)

 The two lakes I fish are some of the deepest and coldest lakes in Switzerland.
 Pike fishing in Switzerland is quite popular- but traditionally most people only troll for pike.
-It allows them to cover a larger area and go deeper, often catching the larger pike than we do with a fly.

 This record was again topped in 2015 with a big mama of 115cm / 16 Kg !